-The proposed emergency regulation does not require any reports from ABC licensees or any other business.
+The proposed change to regulation does not require any reports from ABC licensees or any other business.

 Consideration of Alternatives

-The ABC has determined that no reasonable alternative considered by the department would be more effective in carrying out the purpose for which the emergency action is proposed.
-Utilizing minor decoys would be as effective, less burdensome to, and more cost-effective to affected private persons, and equally effective in implementing the statutory policy or other provision of law.
-ABC invites interested persons to present statements or arguments with respect to alternatives to the proposed emergency regulation during the written comment period.
+ABC has determined that no reasonable alternative considered by the department or that has otherwise been identified and brought to the attention of the department would be more effective in carrying out the purpose for which the action is proposed, or would be as effective and less burdensome to affected private persons than the proposed action, or would be more cost-effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.
+ABC invites interested persons to present statements or arguments with respect to alternatives to the proposed regulation during the written comment period.

 Agency Contact Persons

-Inquiries concerning the proposed emergency regulatory action may be directed to the agency representative Robert de Ruyter, Assistant General Counsel, (916) 419-8958 or (designated backup contact) Sarah Easter, Associate Governmental Program Analyst, Regulations and Policy Unit, (916) 928-7627.
+Inquiries concerning the proposed regulatory action may be directed to the agency representative Robert de Ruyter, Assistant General Counsel, (916) 419-8958 or (designated backup contact) Sarah Easter, Associate Governmental Program Analyst, (916) 928-7627.